 Whether it be Zoom happy hours with my cohort during the COVID-19 pandemic, workshopping short stories with fellow scholars in creative writing classes, or calling up scholar alums to get advice on future career goals, the Forty Acres Scholars program has consistently been one of the most supportive, encouraging, and loving organizations I have been a part of in college.
 What is unique about Forty Acres is that it’s not just a check written to you, but rather an invitation to join a community of some of the most driven, passionate, and kind people I have ever met.
 What I love the most about FASP is the shared sense of fierce belief in each other and desire to see each other succeed and grow.

 Favorite FASP Memory

 My favorite FASP memory isn't one moment in particular but rather a collection of tiny moments that have made fellow scholars Ashley Deutser, Olivia Cardenas, and Joe Levin my best friends.
-From bonding over a mutual love of lazy rivers at the freshman Forty Acres retreat, living with Ashley my freshman year, bonding with Olivia over a mutual love for NPR, and lamenting Texas politics with Joe, these three have become my closest friends, most trusted advisors, and always first choice adventure partners.
+From bonding over a mutual love of lazy rivers at the freshman Forty Acres retreat, living with Ashley and surviving on a steady diet of tater tots, bonding with Olivia over a mutual love for NPR, and lamenting Texas politics with Joe, these three have become my closest friends, most trusted advisors, and always first choice adventure partners.
 It's unlikely that I ever would have found them without Forty Acres, so I am grateful every day for Forty Acres for bringing us together.